ryanwyg/Chicago-Data-Package/README.md

 ------------

 ### Data Package
-The "Crime" and "Divvy Trips" datasets are very large and not supported on Github.
+The "Crime" and "Divvy Trips" datasets are very large and not supported on Github;
+csv_to_sf function not working properly (read.csv would return "'file' must be a character string or connection" in the function, but works normally when used separately.)

 ### Data Explorer App
 Irrelevant selection is currently not greyed out in visualization tab (e.g. "Year" slider is always there yet only one dataset would utilize this functionality);